Daniel J. Frey

 Seventy million people were comfortable with darkness.

-They were comfortable with the way things are resentful, fearful, of the way things could be.
+They were comfortable with the way things are, resentful, fearful of the way things could be.

 Their comfort stopped them short in their journey of life.